noir-lang/noir/docs/docs/concepts/foundation/communication/public_private_calls/main.md

 :::info
 This is not a perfect solution, as any functions using access control might end up doing a lot of public calls it could put a significant burden on sequencers and greatly increase the cost of the transaction for the user.
 We are investigating ways to improve.
 :::

+Using a dual-tree structure with a pending and a current tree, it is possible to update public data from a private function.
+The update is fulfilled when the pending tree becomes the current after the end of a specified epoch.
+It is also possible to read historical public data directly from a private function.
+This works perfectly for public data that is not updated often, such as a blacklist.
+This structure is called a slow updates tree, and you can read about how it works [in the next section](./slow_updates_tree.md).